kcadorin/ipfs-metadata/DOCUMENTATION.md

 Ideally I would also push the image to ECR, but for the same monetary reason, I avoided that for the exam.

+The pipeline will trigger at every push to main branch.

 ## IaC

 Ideally I would use terragrunt to create the structure, it's a tool that I have a lot of familiarity, but that would take more time to finish.